 NOTE: Keep an eye out in the queue for a little tip of the hat to the former version of this attraction: The StarSpeeder 3000's pilot, RX-24 or "REX", can be found in a row of junked droids, marked as "defective."

-Star Tours-The Adventures Continue is a very popular FastPass attraction, and FastPasses tend to go quickly, with long standby lines.
+Star Tours-The Adventures Continue is a very popular attraction, and FastPass+ tends to book quickly, with long standby lines.
 To avoid a long wait, ride soon after park opening.

 HIDDEN MICKEY ALERT: As you walk along the queue, you'll notice a window that featurs silhouettes of familiar droids and other characters.
 Watch for the R2-D2 who reveals his Mickey ears!

 The height requirement for Star Tours is 40 inches (102 cm).
 Young children should be accompanied by an adult.

 Attraction Experience Time: Approximately 7 minutes (including boarding at Starspeeder gate).
 Actual show is approximately 5 minutes.

 Because the motion simulator can be fairly rough, pregnant women and people with other medical considerations, including motion sickness, and back and neck problems, are advised not to ride Star Tours.

 There is less motion in the middle of the vehicle near its center of gravity.
 Those wishing to experience the widest range of motion will find it in the back row, especially on the ends.
 Cast members will usually accommodate seating requests if possible.